RJHudspith/GLU/README.md

 make && make all install

 will create the binary GLU in $prefix/bin/ and the library libGLU.a in $prefix/lib/ .

+make documentation

+will create pdfs of the documentation in the $prefix/docs/ directory

+make doxygen

+will create the doxygen with perhaps the callgraphs if dot is available.

 Usage
 =====